T4gamer/T4gamer.github.io/docs/alignment.md

 }
 ```

+### cross axis alignment

+: if you have noticed all the previous

 ## Columns

-: good example of a dynamic Column
 !!! note
-    it is recommended that the column is given 100% width by trial you will discover that it is much simpler to work with the column with this
+    it is recommended that the column is given 100% width by trial you will discover that it is much simpler to work with.

 !!! note
-    box-sizing redfines the interaction between the elemments making it much more stable and predictable and less prone to face issues with overflow
+    box-sizing redefines the interaction between the elements making it much more stable and predictable and less prone to encounter overflow issues

+### good example of a dynamic Column

 {%include "snippets/align/simple-column.html"%}

 ```css